KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

                 -  None: No pixels are rejected.

                 -  Sigma Clipping: Sigma Clipping is applied to the first "In Memory Subs" to be processed.
-Once accumulated, a pixel stack is build for each pixel in the subs that contains the value of the pixel across all subs.
+Once accumulated, a pixel stack is built for each pixel in the subs that contains the value of the pixel across all subs.
 The median and standard deviation of pixel values is calculated any values lying outside the thresholds of Low Sigma and